kyma-project/telemetry-manager/docs/contributor/arch/010-logging-flow-healthiness-status-api.md

 ### Log Rotation

 * Container logs are rotated and finally removed by the kubelet.
 Logs that have not been read by Fluent Bit before rotation are lost.
-* There is little to no indication (metrics, etc.) if this happened.
+* If logs are lost because of that, there is little to no indication (metrics, etc.).

 ### High Buffer Usage

 * After reading logs from the host file-system, the tail input plugin writes them the a persistent buffer.
 * The buffer has a limited capacity and can fill up if logs are read faster than they can be sent to the backend.
-* If the buffer is full and the tail input plugin keeps reading, the oldest logs will be dropped.
+* If the buffer is full and the tail input plugin keeps reading, the oldest logs are dropped.

 ### Backend Throttling

 * Each logging backend has an ingestion rate limit.
-* The backends maximum ingestion rate is propagated to Fluent Bit's output plugins.
-Either by blocking all output threads due to a slow response or returning errors, which require the output to perform retries.
+* The backend's maximum ingestion rate is propagated to Fluent Bit's output plugins - either by blocking all output threads due to a slow response, or by returning errors, which require the output to perform retries.
-* The utilization of the file-system buffer is a good indicator for backend throttling.
+* Utilization of the file-system buffer indicates backend throttling.

 ## Decision

-For the pipeline healthyness condition type, the **reason** field can show a value that is most relevant for the user.
+For the pipeline health condition type, the **reason** field can show a value that is most relevant for the user.
 We suggest the following values, ordered from most to least critical:

    ```
    AllTelemetryDataDropped > SomeTelemetryDataDropped > NoLogsDelivered > BufferFillingUp > Healthy